Tomter

-Tomter is a village in Indre Østfold municipality in the county of Viken, Norway.
+Tomter is a village in Indre Østfold municipality in the county of Østfold, Norway.
 As of 2022, Tomter has 2108 inhabitants.
 It is the largest village in the former Hobøl municipality, now part of Indre Østfold.
 Tomter is situated approximately 40 kilometres south of Norway's capital, Oslo, and approximately 15 kilometres northwest of the biggest city in Indre Østfold, Askim.
-Oslo is easily reached with a 40 minute train ride from Tomter Station.
+Oslo is easily reached with a 27 minute train ride from Tomter Station.
 Tomter is one of five villages and cities in Indre Østfold municipality.
 The others being: Spydeberg, Skjønhaug, Mysen and Askim.
 Tomter's population has been increasing heavily the last few years, because of its close proximity to the capital, and train station.
 Because of this, there is always a lot of construction and development all over the town.
 Since 2012, Tomter's population has increased with almost 500.

 Availability

 Tomter Station has connections to the cities of Oslo, Ski, Askim, and Mysen, all part of The Østfold Line's eastern line.
 On the weekdays, trains arrive at the station every 30 minutes, with every other train going the other way.
 On the weekends, it's once an hour.
 In the rushhours, theres two trains every 30 minutes going each way.

 Not many buses pass through Tomter, except for the school buses going to Knapstad Middle School and Askim Upper Secondary School and Mysen Upper Secondary School.
 Most teenagers from Tomter attend Askim Upper Secondary School, and a few attend Mysen Upper Secondary School or something else.